Ambition42/PACEM-Project/README.md

  - A user-friendly tkinter interface for manual and automatic control.

 For now, the PACEM can only understand descriptions in french.
-Our team is currently working on an improved version, where users will be able to choose their language.
+Our team is currently working on an improved version to allow users to choose the language.

 ## Installation
 Prerequisites :